Sub Categories

 The GEDCOM Standard supports both Baptism and Christening and so does Family Historian, additionally it also may show both the Baptism and Christening fields on the detail tab of the Property Box Dialogue, and this can lead to some confusion as to which to use

-Building a New Project from Scratch
+Build a Project from Scratch

-A video tutorial on how to create a new project.
+How to create a new project.

-Changing External File Links (Video)
+Change External File Links

-Short video on how to change and move media around using the Work with External File Links Tool
+How to change and move media around using the Work with External File Links Tool

 Citation Assessments